Alexandria Commission for the Arts

 The role of the Alexandria Commission for the Arts is to provide leadership in the development of a vibrant and sustainable arts community that engages audiences, and to encourage support and appreciation for the arts as a cornerstone of Alexandria's identity and cultural, social, and economic vitality.
 To accomplish this mission, the Commission administers City grant funds and arts programs; advises City Council on policy, funding and development needs for the arts; collaborates with partners on initiatives that further the development of, and participation in, the arts; and generally advocates for the arts

-5 Members who have expertise in the arts, either as practitioners of various art disciplines or as professional administrators working in the field.
+3 Members shall have specific expertise in visual arts, either as professional practitioners of visual art, curators of visual art, or as professional arts administrators currently working in the field.

-5 Members who represent the public-at-large, as arts consumers and participants.
+3 Members shall represent the public-at-large, as arts consumers and participants.

 Term of Service: